Transit centres and the NLIS

 • number of animals

-• serial number of movement record.
+• serial number of the movement record.

-Cattle place to transit centre
+Cattle, buffalo and bison to transit centre

 The following information must be reported: